Hati Tayo sa Magdamag: Release

 Hati Tayo sa Magdamag was rated "A" by the Movie and Television Review and Classification Board (MTRCB), indicating a "Very Good" quality, and was released on March 9 or 10, 1988.

 Critical response

 Lav Diaz, writing for the Manila Standard, gave Hati Tayo sa Magdamag a mixed review, stating that the film is "not too good and not quite a failure.
-It has intense scenes and it has some that can be open to interpretation."
+It has intense scenes and it also has some that can be open to interpretation."
 He also praised Jaclyn Jose's performance and the screenplay's lack of overly poetic dialogue, the latter of which he noted is a common trait among films produced by Viva Films, but he lamented the fact that a slapping scene still remained in the film, stating that "only one slap was done but this was a deafening crack on the film."
 He concluded on a positive note that the film is a step in the right direction for the studio to change its traditions.

+TV Rights acquisition

+ABS-CBN acquired the television rights to air the movie in 1990.
+It was retitled Hati Tayo sa Puso when it premiered on the network's weekend movie block Tagalog Movie Greats.